 Along with your test results, you will get information and content on different ways to alter (decrease or increase) VLaMax, so that whichever way you need to take it, you know what training you should do to do so.

+INSCYD detects your anaerobic threshold as per the scientific definition: the maximum intensity at which lactate combustion matches lactate production.
 But knowing your threshold power simply isn't good enough!
 Only if you understand WHY it is what it is can you effectively change it.

 Along with your test results, you will get information and content on how best to tackle anaerobic threshold improvements in various scenarios, as described above.

-But fat and carb combustion is highly individual - there is no certain "percent of FTP" at which your maximum fat oxidation occurs, and how much carbs you use at e.g. your goal race intensity is natually also very much individual to you.
+Increasing fat oxidation and thereby sparing precious and limited glycogen is a very important part of endurance events.
+Especially so when we talk about half and full Ironman racing.
+But fat and carb combustion is highly individual - there is no certain percent of FTP at which your maximum fat oxidation occurs, and how much carbs you use at e.g. your goal race intensity is natually also very individual to you.

 Use INSCYD's accurate and validated fat and carb combustion reports to:

 - Tailor your race (and training) nutrition plans to how much carbohydrate you actually combust at your race intensity.

 - Use your own experience of your maximum tolerance for taking on energy in races to fine-tune your pacing plan so you don't run out of fuel, and to set a benchmark for how much you should increase your tolerance to take on energy by practising it in training.

 - Know your FatMax zone and train in it to improve your ability to oxidise fat for fuel.

 - Use nutritional strategies to improve your fat oxidation and evaluate the impact of them.